 Graduate Student Information

 Lee-Anne knows that research would not be possible without the work of graduate students and believes they are the engines that run the lab.
 Lee-Anne recognizes that each student has their own needs in an advisor and mentor, and she likes to determine what each individual student’s working style is to be able to provide the required guidance.
 She meets with her students each week to discuss progress to ensure her students don’t get stuck on problems that she can help them resolve.
-She is also not opposed to rolling up her sleeves and going out to the barn to help with the dirty work.
+She also likes to roll up her sleeves and go to the barn to help with the dirty work.

 - Huber, L., Hooda, S., Fisher-Heffernan, R. E., Karrow, N. A., & Lange, C. F. 2018.
 Effect of reducing the ratio of omega-6-to-omega-3 fatty acids in diets of low protein quality on nursery pig growth performance and immune response.
 Journal of Animal Science. doi:10.1093/jas/sky296